mendix/docs/content/en/docs/howto7/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 #### Slow Network

 If your data transfers are taking a long time, you may wish to contact a system administrator for further assistance.
-This article focuses on issues you can resolve within your application model.
+This document focuses on issues you can resolve within your application model.

 #### Retrieve Action